peterhinch/micropython-tft-gui/README.md

 ### Callbacks

 The interface is event driven.
-Optional callbacks may be provided which will be executed when a given event occurs.
+Controls may have optional callbacks which will be executed when a given event occurs.
 A callback function receives positional arguments.
 The first is a reference to the object raising the callback.
 Subsequent arguments are user defined, and are specified as a tuple or list of items.
 Callbacks are optional, as are the argument lists - a default null